California High-Risk Pregnancy Attorney

 Dr. Bruce Fagel practiced emergency medicine for 10 years before becoming an attorney.
 In fact, he still maintains his medical license.
 Due to his decades of experience as a medical malpractice attorney, he knows how to identify and expose medical malpractice.
 Dr. Fagel and his talented staff have handled more than 700 medical malpractice and negligence cases and have obtained more than $1 billion in settlements and jury verdicts.

-If you or your infant sustained a birth injury and you believe medical malpractice was to blame, you should act immediately by calling our office today.
+If you or your infant sustained a birth injury in Los Angeles and you believe medical malpractice was to blame, you should act immediately by calling our office today.
 We offer a free consultation to discuss your birth injury claim.
 Our firm is dedicated to obtaining the financial compensation you deserve.
 All of our medical malpractice cases are taken on a contingency basis, which means you pay nothing until we win your case.
 Call our law firm today at (800) 541-9376.